Customer Journey Analytics BI extension

 BI tools

-Currently, the Customer Journey Analytics BI extension is supported and tested for Power BI and Tableau only.
+Currently, the Customer Journey Analytics BI extension is supported and tested for Power BI and Tableau Desktop only.
 Other BI tools using the PSQL interface might work as well, but are not yet supported officially.

 -